sábado, 26 de noviembre de 1988

 (Pintura del artista mexicano Omar Ortiz)

-and forget the torture that cruel is killing me
+and forget the torture that cruelly kills me;

-I would know that the pain would soon be breezy
+I would know the pain would soon turn to breeze,

-that loving you in my silence would no longer be futile.
+that loving you in silence would not be in vain.

-if only your love would give me a hint
+if only your love would give me a sign,

-I would have a fortune then by kissing you.
+I would find a fortune in kissing you.